Skip to main content

 Insert an Attachment

-Run the Accessibility Checker to test for accessibility issues.
-This checker scans your document for potential issues that might prevent people with disabilities from accessing the content properly.
+Run the Accessibility Checker in Microsoft Outlook to identify potential accessibility issues in your document.
+This checker scans your email for potential issues that might prevent people with disabilities from accessing the content properly.
 It will highlight the issues, provide suggestions on how to fix them, and then prompt you to fix these issues.

 Launch the Accessibility Checker